Manishyadav514/nlp-assemblyai-frontend/README.md

 ```

-After running next build, this will generate two files in your public: workbox-*.js and sw.js, which will automatically be served statically.
+After running next build, this will generate two files in your public: workbox-\*.js and sw.js, which will automatically be served statically.

+## Issues and Challanges

+### Deploying `Next.js` app as static site on `Github Pages` and creating PWA

+1. `next-pwa` typically requires setting the `output: 'export'` in the `next.config.js` when deploying to static sites like GitHub Pages.
+2. GitHub Actions YAML file is used for deploying a Next.js site to GitHub Pages.
+To run static code locally `npx serve@latest out`
+3. remove export script from package.json as `next export` has been removed in favor of 'output: export' in next.config.js.